m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 Class hierachies and generics can take you a long way

-##You're putting parts of your code in config files, or other languages
+##You're putting parts of your code in config files, or embedded languages, or annotations

 ## Your async code is hitting the callback pyramid of doom